They did not understand that Jesus did not just eat with people who were different for the sake of being different.

 And the scribes of the Pharisees, when they saw that he was eating with sinners and tax collectors, said to his disciples, “Why does he eat with tax collectors and sinners?”
 And when Jesus heard it, he said to them, “Those who are well have no need of a physician, but those who are sick.
 I came not to call the righteous, but sinners.”
 (Mark 2:16–17)

 I soon learned to appreciate different!
 Every military community brings together different groups—people from different religions, even Christians from different denominations with different practices.
-I learned that “different” did not mean it was time to draw division lines, but to embrace differences and be enriched by encountering something new.
+I learned that “different” did not mean it was time to draw division lines, but to embrace differences.
+Further, encountering something new could enrich me.

 Military life certainly brings together people from a variety of backgrounds, but all of us have in common a need for Christ’s mercy and salvation.
 Jesus prioritized people in need and gave them a place at his table.3 Sisters, don’t be afraid of different.